thma/LtuPatternFactory/README.md

 (1,2,13)
 ```

-The wordcount example has been implemented according to ideas presented in the execellent paper
+This example has been implemented according to ideas presented in the paper
 [The Essence of the Iterator Pattern](https://www.cs.ox.ac.uk/jeremy.gibbons/publications/iterator.pdf).